 WHS Spay and Neuter Clinic

 WHS is dedicated to ending shelter overpopulation by providing accessible, high-quality sterilization services to our community’s companion animals.
-Our on-site Spay & Neuter Clinic serves owned cats and dogs, as well as adoptable pets at WHS.
+Our on-site Spay & Neuter Clinic serves owned cats, as well as adoptable pets at WHS.
 We also provide spay and neuter for community cats, also known as “unowned” or “feral” cats, with a network of community partners who trap and release cats from these colonies.

 Willamette Humane Society is a resource for animal owners throughout their pet’s life—including through their final days.
 We offer affordable access to peaceful and humane end-of-life services for owned animals when the pet’s quality of life has declined to the point where this is the most humane option.
 We also offer affordable, respectful cremation services, including private cremation and onsite memorial options for your animals.

 Our shelter believes in providing high-quality preventative medical care for animals throughout Marion and Polk Counties.
 This includes spay and neuter and basic preventative care for community cats, also called “unowned” or “community” cats through TNR programs.
 We’re thankful to work with community members and partners across our service area, who transport these cats to us for care then return them to their communities.